Zillatron27/claude-code-control-plane/README.md

 Context files track current state, not history.
 Change history belongs in git logs and changelogs.
 When meaningful work is completed, the context file gets updated to reflect the new state — like updating documentation after a deployment.

 The template can be used as a starting point by giving it to Claude Code with instructions to fill it in based on the actual project.
 The executor can read the codebase and populate the sections — it's faster and more accurate than writing them manually.
 The operator then reviews and corrects.
-This is the same pattern that applies throughout: Claude writes, the operator verifies.
+This is the same pattern that applies everywhere: Claude writes, the operator verifies.
 The human provides judgment and domain knowledge; the executor provides speed and thoroughness.

+The inportant thing here is you don't need to understand the syntax to know if Claude has followed your instructions.

 ### Symlinks